EXPOSE YOURSELF: PHOTO MATH

 Changing one affects the other!

 Exposure is like filling a bucket of water.
 Assume one gallon represents ‘proper’ exposure.
 You can get one gallon in the bucket very fast with a large hose (a large aperture like f2.8) turned on for a short time (a fast shutter speed).
 Or you can get a gallon of water with a very small hose (small aperture like f16) turned on for a longer time (slow shutter speed).
 Either way you end up with one gallon of water (proper exposure).

 To maintain the same exposure:

 – Changing to a larger aperture (lets in more light) needs a faster shutter speed (that lets in less light)

 – Changing to a smaller aperture (lets in less light) needs a slower shutter speed (that lets in more light)

 – Changing to a slower shutter speed (lets in more light) needs a smaller aperture (that lets in less light)

 – Changing to a faster shutter speed (lets in less light) needs a larger aperture (that lets in more light)

 It is very important to realize:

-In Auto or Program mode: when you change aperture or shutter speed the camera automatically compensates by changing the other a corresponding amount the opposite direction (to keep the exposure the same).
+When camera is set to Auto or Program mode: when you change aperture or shutter speed the camera automatically compensates by changing the other a corresponding amount the opposite direction (to keep the exposure the same).